Can You Drink Coffee While Pregnant?

 Does drinking coffee while pregnant make your baby hyper?

-But as for whether coffee during pregnancy will make your baby more hyper once they’re born, according to this study, the answer is no.
+But as for whether coffee during pregnancy will make your baby more hyper once they’re born, according to recent studies, the answer is no.

 Can caffeine cause miscarriage in early pregnancy?